Five fast facts about viral hepatitis

 While Hepatitis A and B vaccines help to prevent these infections, there are other preventative steps patients can take.
 Hepatitis A can be prevented by frequently washing your hands and making sure your food has been properly prepared.
 Hepatitis B and C can be prevented by practicing safe sex, avoiding I.V. drug use, and ensuring you and your sexual partner(s) have screening tests for sexually transmitted infections at the recommended intervals.

-5) Hepatitis is Treatable and Often Curable.
+5) Hepatitis is treatable and often curable.

 Hepatitis A can cause severe symptoms, including fever, vomiting, abdominal pain, and jaundice, but it is considered curable, and will never turn into chronic liver disease.
 Hepatitis B and C often cause more subtle symptoms and can turn into chronic infections if they’re undetected or untreated for more than six months.
 But even still, new medical advances are being made, and there are several effective antiviral medications that can help cure Hepatitis B and C infections.

-We're Here to Help.
+We're here to help.

-At GoHealth Urgent Care, we’re here seven days a week to help you stay as healthy as possible.
 We offer on-site blood draws for many different lab tests, including Hepatitis A, B, and C.

 Sources: